Quentium-Forks/PyRIC/README.md

 #### iii.
 WLAN Radio Properties
 You may want to set power management or other radio properties when pentesting.
-Particulary, if you are configuring a rogue AP.
+Particularly, if you are configuring a rogue AP.

 ```python
 >>> pyw.pwrsaveget(w0)